 There’s nothing like a big, hearty Greek salad — but in a true Greek salad, there’s a fair amount of salt in the feta and olives we seriously want to add, so we don’t want to add a ton more of it with the dressing.
 “This product uses avocado oil, red wine vinegar, and apple cider vinegar as a base with several spices,” says Bassi.

 Olive oil and lemon are some of the most classic salad dressings, and this lemon-infused olive oil is simple, bright, and delicious.
 “This product has two simple ingredients — olive oil and lemon.
 It has no added sodium or sugar,” says Bassi.
 Try it on its own, or add a splash of red wine vinegar or balsamic vinegar for additional flavor, and you’ve got yourself a well-rounded dressing.

 Sometimes simple really is the best, and a dressing doesn’t necessarily have to be labeled a dressing to be delicious on a salad.
 Balsamic vinegar is a great addition to so many things, including salads, and it contains zero added sugars and little to no calories.
-You’ll find plain balsamic vinegars or even unique ones like this fig-infused balsamic vinegar.
-“You can drizzle a small amount of balsamic straight onto your leafy greens or make an easy vinaigrette for one by combining one tablespoon of olive oil, one teaspoon of dijon mustard, one teaspoon of maple syrup, and one teaspoon balsamic vinegar,” says Burgess.
+You’ll find plain balsamic vinegar or even unique ones like this fig-infused balsamic vinegar.
+“You can drizzle a small amount of balsamic straight onto your leafy greens or make an easy vinaigrette for one by combining one tablespoon of olive oil, one teaspoon of Dijon mustard, one teaspoon of maple syrup, and one teaspoon of balsamic vinegar,” says Burgess.